 A Level PE is not only fun, exciting and full of teamwork, but also challenging and completely up to date, studying current issues in and around Sport.
 It includes areas such as Anatomy and Physiology, acquiring movement skills, Social-cultural studies, Exercise Physiology and Sports Psychology.
 So if you think you are up to the challenge, study A Level PE at Rednock.

-For the 2016 course information for BTEC Sport please click here
+For the 2018 course information for PE please click here

 If you study Geography you will have a keen interest in understanding how over 7 billion people can survive on a planet with a limited supply of space, water, energy and food.
 How can we become more energy secure, how big a problem is climate change, is there enough water for us all, will technology come to the rescue, will people kill over resources, where will we all live, will you survive?